How to Secure Your WordPress Login Page?

 2. Activating two-step verification to increase WordPress login security

 You must have encountered two-step authentication when using Facebook and Gmail.
 The Services typically send a unique code to your registered mobile phone number whenever you want to log into your account.
-This security measure is implemented to ensure that only the owner of the account can access it.
+This security measure is implemented to ensure that only the account owner can access it.
 Even if hackers can get your password, there is no way they can steal the unique code sent to your registered mobile number.

 Two-factor authentication can also be applied to your WordPress website.
-It actually adds a layer of security to the login page.
+It adds a layer of security to the login page.
 All you have to do is install one of the following plugins:

 Setting up a two-factor authentication plugin is very easy.
 We use Google Authenticator miniOrange in this tutorial.

 Install Google Authenticator miniOrange.
 As soon as you activate the plugin, the launch widget will appear.
-Choose the first option, i.e. Google Authenticator.
+Choose the first option, i.e., Google Authenticator.

 Next, download the Google Authenticator app on your smartphone.
 Open the app and scan the QR code.